diem/website/docs/wallet-app/public-demo-wallet.md

 ### User flows

-The image below details the different user flows for the Demo Wallet.
+The image below details the different user flows for the Public Demo Wallet.

 ![](/img/docs/userflows-demo-wallet.svg)